-Dr. Michael Ardaiz is the DOE Chief Medical Officer within the office of the Associate Under Secretary for Environment, Health, Safety, and Security.
+Dr. Michael Ardaiz is the DOE Chief Medical Officer within the Office of Environment, Health, Safety, and Security.
 Currently, Dr. Ardaiz serves as the chief Occupational Medicine physician for the Department in support of over 50 occupational health facilities which in turn provide health care to the 100,000 current DOE Federal and contractor employees, as well as over 60,000 former DOE employees.
 He is the principal advisor to senior level DOE officials on matters pertaining to occupational health, the Human Reliability Program, and public health activities.

 Dr. Ardaiz has over 20 years of experience in the medical field, including over 15 years with of service to Federal agencies such as DOE, the Drug Enforcement Administration (DEA) which recognized his response to the Pentagon on 9-11, and the Transportation Security Administration (TSA) in which he orchestrated the medical screening of over 50,000 prospective checkpoint security screeners; academic institutions such as Johns Hopkins University for whom he served as Medical Director of the Organization of American States (OAS) and Marriott Hotel in Washington, DC and Georgetown University Medical Center where he has served as an Associate Professor with responsibility for the education of medical students and residents.